monandszy/agentic-predication-cloud/ai/technical_specification.md

     *   Prompts are sanitized.
     *   In the future, the `GeminiClient` interface can be swapped for an `OllamaClient` implementation to run local models (Llama 3) for air-gapped security without changing business logic.

-## 9. Docker deployment

-*   **Scalability:** The stateless nature of the `agents` module means we can horizontally scale the application.
-The bottleneck is the Database (solved by Postgres robustness) and API Rate Limits (solved by implementing a Rate Limiter in the `GeminiClient`).
-*   **Security:**
-    *   API Keys are injected via Environment Variables.
-    *   Prompts are sanitized.
-    *   In the future, the `GeminiClient` interface can be swapped for an `OllamaClient` implementation to run local models (Llama 3) for air-gapped security without changing business logic.